LYRM7

 LYR motif containing 7, also known as Complex III assembly factor LYRM7 or LYR motif-containing protein 7 is a protein that in humans is encoded by the LYRM7 gene.
+It belongs to the superfamily of LYRM proteins, which are characterized by a conserved leucine–tyrosine–arginine motif.
 The protein encoded by this gene is a nuclear-encoded mitochondrial matrix protein that stabilizes UQCRFS1 and chaperones it to the CIII complex.
 Defects in this gene are a cause of mitochondrial complex III deficiency, nuclear type 8.
 Three transcript variants encoding two different isoforms have been found for this gene.

 Structure

 The LYRM7 gene is located on the q arm of chromosome 5 at position 23.3 to 31.1, spans 34,512 base pairs, and has 5 exons.
 The LYRM7 gene produces a 6.2 kDa protein composed of 53 amino acids, which is a soluble matrix protein with an N-terminal LYR motif.
 LYRM7 is an assembly factor of the enzyme Ubiquinol Cytochrome c Reductase (UQCR, Complex III or Cytochrome bc1 complex) of the mitochondrial respiratory chain.